7 Myths About Orgasms We Need to Stop Believing

 Orgasms Should Be the Goal

 Just like an orgasm isn’t a requirement during any sexual activity, it shouldn’t always be the goal, either.
-Coming like a freight train might be what you want, whether you’re masturbating or fucking your partner.
+Coming like a freight train might be what you want, whether you’re masturbating or having sex with your partner.
 But spending time together is a good goal, too.
 Sexual, sensual, or kinky pleasure are worthy goals.
 If you orgasm from it, that’s a great bonus.
 There’s no denying orgasms feel great, but sometimes being intimate with your partner is more than enough.

 The Bigger, the Better